For example: Board type, Linux version, distribution, etc.

 As root, build the image with Fenix.

-Tip: If this is your first time building an image, the script will check your Host’s environment and install some essential packages.
-In addition, repositories (U-Boot, Linux) will be cloned automatically from our Khadas GitHub.
+Tip: If this is your first time building an image, the script will check your host’s environment and install some essential packages.
+In addition, repositories (U-Boot, Linux) will be cloned automatically from the Khadas GitHub.